 False teachers submitted only the “appearance” of wisdom” (2:23).
 Their “wisdom” trapped the Colossians in legalism.
 So the “wisdom” for which Paul prays for them is prudence–the ability to look at actions in terms of their results.

-When we apply truth to experience we end up with “spiritual understanding.”
+When we apply truth to experience, we end up with “spiritual understanding.”
 This is the ability to categorize and relate a principle to a problem.
 “Understanding” (Col. 2:2) is perspicacity or discernment.
 This is the ability to pierce into a problem and work to an adequate solution.
 Understanding is critical knowledge that can apply the knowledge of the first principles of Christianity to any situation.
 This is the ability to live the Christian life effectively.

-There is emphasis on “spiritual” in the original language.
+There is an emphasis on “spiritual” in the original language.
 This is knowledge from the Holy Spirit, not from the Gnostic Judaizers.
 The false teacher’s wisdom was all show (2:8,18,23).
 The most clever human philosophy can never understand this spiritual knowledge apart from divine revelation.
-This revelation comes by the Bible.
+This revelation comes from the Bible.
 No matter how erudite and brilliant people may be, they cannot get “full-knowledge” without God disclosing divine information to them.

 Note the word “all.”
-This is a key word in Colossians.
+This is a keyword in Colossians.
 The word occurs no fewer than 32 times in this one little letter of four chapters.
 This word applies to both “wisdom” and “understanding.”
 We need “all” wisdom and “all” understanding.

-Are you the type of person who loves to acquire knowledge about Christianity but care little about living it?
+Are you the type of person who loves to acquire knowledge about Christianity but cares little about living it?
 The words “wisdom” and “understanding” are crucial to you.
 Those words will enable you to live out the Christian life.
 That is why Paul prayed that the Colossians would have all “wisdom” and “understanding.”
 Do you have the courage to pray that God will give you those graces to live the Christian life?
 If you are frustrated with your Christian life, these two qualities may be the answer to your problem.